area73/psf/README.md

 ## 07 Composition  (src/functionalUtils.js)
   -. we can solve las problem by chaining function's results, since all of them are returning a new array
   -.
-Or we can compose those functions
+Or we can compose those 2 functions
   -.
+Make it generic
+  -.
 Or pipe
+  -.
+We would also like to add some trace inside our composed point free programming --> tap